 4. Akmese ZB, Oran NT.
 Effects of Progressive Muscle Relaxation Exercises Accompanied by Music on Low Back Pain and Quality of Life During Pregnancy.
 Journal of midwifery & women’s health.
 2014;59(5):503-509.

 Our programs and workshops help you develop skills that maximize your mind, body, and spiritual health.
-They’re open to adults of all ages and range from a one-time seminar to weekly classes and multi-day workshops.
+They’re open to adults of all ages, ranging from a one-time seminar to weekly classes and multi-day workshops.
 As a participant, you’ll have access to our online learning system, which houses your learning and course materials, receipts, and certificates of completion.